-If you are attending a workshop, conference, seminar to learn new skills or presenting at a conference, RAFO has a mini-grant available to help you defray your expenses.
-The application form is available here and the application deadline is March 16.
+We hope your year is going well.
+RAFO would like to offer you an opportunity for your continuing professional development.
+If you are attending a workshop, conference, seminar to learn new skills, or presenting at a conference, RAFO has a mini-grant available to help you defray your expenses.

 Review the application form and fill out the information requested.
-All proposals will be reviewed by the professional development committee, and you will be notified if it is approved and the amount that will be provided.
+We are accepting applications from now until March 16 for the Spring term.
+All proposals will be reviewed by the professional development committee, and you will be notified if your application is approved and the amount that will be provided.

 If you have any questions about the form or the grant itself, please do not hesitate to contact me.